 Orders of $5,000 or More

-When you are contemplating a purchase of $5,000 or more for your Department, please notify the Purchasing Director before contacting vendors so we may guide you through the bidding process.
+When you are contemplating a purchase of $5,000 or more for your Department, please notify the Purchasing department before contacting vendors so we may guide you through the bidding process.
 Purchasing staff is available to provide you with sample bidding documents and eligible vendor lists for certain commodities.
 For all purchases over $5,000, three (3) written bids, quotations and/or proposals are required before the College can commit to the purchase.
 Copies of the bids or proposals must be submitted to Purchasing along with the Purchasing Requisition.
-For orders where you believe that there is only one qualified vendor, you must obtain the Purchasing Director’s approval on a Sole Source Justification Form before initiating the procurement or contract renewal process.
+For orders where you believe that there is only one qualified vendor, you must obtain the Director of Business Operations' approval on a Sole Source Justification Form before initiating the procurement or contract renewal process.

 All Requests for Proposals (RFPs) should be coordinated through the Purchasing Department.
 Please contact Douglas Maget or Christina Johnson when you are ready to begin the process.
 The department will supply you with a template and additional guidance regarding the College's RFP procedure.